 CMS has expanded the use and reimbursement of telehealth services beginning on March 6, 2020 which will last through the duration of the COVID-19 Public Health Emergency.
 If you have recently adopted or expanded the use of telehealth services in your practice, it may help you fulfill some of your MIPS reporting requirements this year.

 For 2020, the Quality category is worth 45% of your final MIPS score.
 As in prior years, you should select 6 Quality measures to report, including an Outcome or other High Priority measure.
 Each measure should be reported on at least 70% of your eligible cases for the year (up from 60% in 2019).
-If you have been using telehealth to care for any of your patients, some may be eligible for your MIPS Quality reporting.
+If you have been using telehealth to care for any of your patients and have eligible CPT codes, some may be eligible for your MIPS Quality reporting.
 We have identified the following list of Quality measures that can be reported for telemedicine services in 2020:

 The Improvement Activities (IA) category is worth 15% of your final MIPS score.
 Clinicians must attest to activities for a consecutive 90 day reporting period.
 If reporting as a group, at least 50% of clinicians must participate in IA for group reporting.
 To receive full credit for this category, small practices must attest to 1 high-weighted or 2 medium-weight activities.
 Large practices (16 or more clinicians) must report more activities:

 - 1 high-weighted activity and 2 medium-weighted activities; OR